Skip to main content

 Event Types

-LinkForty supports three event types:
+LinkForty supports four event types:

 EventDescriptionTriggered When